Loreley Rock

 The Middle Rhine by Boat and Train

-The Middle Rhine between Koblenz (north) and Bingen (south) is the most concentrated section of Rhine scenery: approximately 65 km with 40 castles and castle ruins in various states of preservation, plus the major towns of Bacharach, Oberwesel, Boppard, and Sankt Goar.
+The Middle Rhine between Koblenz and Bingen is the most concentrated section of Rhine scenery: approximately 65 km with 40 castles and castle ruins in various states of preservation, plus the major towns of Bacharach, Oberwesel, Boppard, and Sankt Goar.
 Visiting this section is best done by boat or train rather than by car; the roads on both banks are single-lane and busy in summer.

-KD Rhine Cruise (k-d.com) runs passenger boats the full stretch from Cologne to Mainz and operates individual segment tickets.
-Koblenz to Rudesheim takes about 5.5 hours downstream; a one-way trip from Boppard to Bingen (passing the Loreley) takes about 2.5 hours and costs approximately €25 adults.
-The boats stop at all major towns, allowing you to get off, explore, and catch a later boat.
+KD Rhine Cruise runs passenger boats the full stretch from Cologne to Mainz and operates individual segment tickets.
+A one-way trip from Boppard to Bingen, passing the Loreley, takes about 2.5 hours and costs approximately 25 euros for adults.
+Boats stop at all major towns, allowing you to get off, explore, and catch a later boat.

 Combining a downstream boat journey with a return by train is the practical approach for a day trip from Frankfurt (2.5 hours to Koblenz) or Cologne (1 hour to Koblenz).